 To begin, you should first register with this website & wait for the approval.
 Once approved, select a Moody Publishers product that you are interested in & they will send you the book via USPS Media Mail within 7-10 days.

 Read the book, post a review on your blog and on a consumer retail site (amazon.com, barnesandnoble.com, christianbook.com, overstock.com, walmart.com, etc.)

 The review must be done within 60 days of receipt.
 Once it’s done, log in to your Moody website account & fill out the blogger review submission form to complete the process.
 You can learn more about the company by clicking here.

 10. Net Galley

 Net Galley is an online service for book publishers, reviewers, media, librarians, booksellers, bloggers, and educators that provide feedback and reviews by reading their books.
-The books are provided as a digital copy, which is good as you don’t have to wait to receive books via mail.

 11. New Pages

 New Pages is considered the best alternative to press, where they independently organize pages of links to hundreds of magazines, independent publishers and bookstores, literary magazines, newsweeklies, and review sources.